 Vitamin and mineral deficiencies in the body show up in our hair, so addressing those deficiencies is foundational.
 The most nutrient dense plant-based foods are fresh greens and sprouts (which made into green juice is dynamite!), garden-grown produce, wheatgrass, and superfoods.
 Drinking low glycemic vegetable juice is an amazing way to get massive amounts of nutrition into your body in a way which doesn’t tax your digestive system or fill you up quickly, or spike your blood sugar.

 Protein is a large component for hair health.
 How wonderful that we can get such high quality protein from plants!
-The highest protein foods are spirulina, chlorella, chia seeds, bee pollen, hemp seeds, goji berries, blue green algae, marine phytoplankton, Incan berries, and some seaweed.
+The highest protein foods are spirulina, chlorella, chia seeds, hemp seeds, goji berries, blue green algae, marine phytoplankton, Incan berries, and some seaweed.

 Certain specific vitamins and nutrients also play a part in hair health.
 These are Vitamins A, E, C, and the B Vitamins.
 These can be found in some foods, and more potently in supplements and superfoods.
 For more information on supplements and superfoods that contain them, you can email the Tree of Life Supplement Dispensary at firstname.lastname@example.org.